Kapeli/Dash-User-Contributions/docsets/LiveCode/README.md

 **Author:** [James Hale](https://github.com/jameshale)

 ## Description
-The 9.01 release of LC has now reached Release Candidate (RC) stage.
+The 9.01 release of LC has now reached "Stable"  stage.

 Extensions (Widgets and Libraries) can now have their own guide files.
 These now appear after the other guides when the 'home' page of the docset is selected.